hm-lang/core/proposals/README.md

 if a declared variable is nullable but `?` is not used, since we want the programmer to be aware of the fact that the variable could be null, even though the program will take care of null checks automatically and safely.
+TODO: we probably can look for things like `X: int?` and convert to `X?: int` automatically.

 One of the cool features of hm-lang is that we don't require the programmer to check for null on a nullable type before using it.
 The executable will automatically